 New York State Assemblyman Brian Kolb recently wrote an op-ed urging drivers to stay sober and safe over the holidays.
 Unfortunately, the 67-year-old Assembly minority leader ignored his own advice.

-According to news reports, a tow truck driver Kolb blamed his wife when his state-owned vehicle wound up in a ditch on New Year’s Eve.
+According to news reports, Kolb blamed his wife when his state-owned vehicle wound up in a ditch on New Year’s Eve.
 After police arrived on the scene of the drunk driving crash, the Ontario County politician’s breath was tested.
 He blew a .16 percent BAC (blood alcohol content) on the Breathalyzer test – twice the legal threshold of .08 percent.

 The tow truck driver said that Kolb slurred his words and tried to blame the wreck on his wife – even though she wasn’t there at the scene of the accident.
 “My wife was driving!’”
 Kolb reportedly told the tow truck driver, adding “You know how women drive.”